own2pwn/simple-telnetd/README.md

             ▼                             │
   ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┐                   │
        <protocol>                         │
-  │ IFCommandExecutor │                   │   7.
+  │ IECommandExecutor │                   │   7.
 The executor runs the command via
       ┌───────────────────┐               │   NSTask, captures stdout and stderr
   └ ─ ┤                   │               │   and dumps them back into the
       │  IETelnetServer   │───────7───────┘   connection's output.